How to Make DIY Embroidered Necklaces, Earrings, & Jewelry

 After you’ve grabbed a design, you need all the necessary supplies.

-First, let’s talk about supplies for embroidering jewelry with a machine.
+Here are the supplies you need for embroidering jewelry with a machine.

 When embroidering thread-only jewelry, the process is like embroidering free-standing lace.
 Thus, the supplies for the embroidery portion are as follows: